YOLO Object Detection — False Positives from Mismatch

 Imagine you're a security guard watching a parking lot on a single TV screen.
 An old-school guard looks at every corner of the lot one piece at a time before calling anything suspicious — that takes ages.
 YOLO is the guard who glances at the whole screen once and instantly shouts 'there's a red car near gate 3, a person at gate 7, and a bike by the fence' — all in a single look.
 That's the entire secret: one forward pass through a neural network, and every object in the image is labelled and boxed simultaneously.

-Object detection is the computer vision task of locating and classifying objects within an image.
-YOLO (You Only Look Once) treats it as a single regression problem directly from image pixels to bounding box coordinates and class probabilities.
-Unlike sliding-window or region-proposal approaches, YOLO divides the input image into an S×S grid.
-Each grid cell is responsible for predicting B bounding boxes and C class probabilities — all in one forward pass of a convolutional neural network.
+YOLO (You Only Look Once) is a real-time object detection system that frames detection as a single regression problem, mapping image pixels directly to bounding box coordinates and class probabilities.
+Unlike sliding-window or region-proposal approaches that scan the image multiple times, YOLO divides the input into an S×S grid and predicts B bounding boxes and C class probabilities per cell in one forward pass.
+This unified architecture achieves inference speeds of 45–155 FPS on a standard GPU, making it the default choice for latency-sensitive applications.

 How YOLO Works: Grid Cells, Bounding Boxes, and Class Probabilities